 There are 4 factors that will help you determine whether you should be hiring a new physical therapist or not.

-- The existing physical therapist (whether it is you, or someone else) should have a full caseload.
+- The existing physical therapist (whether it is you or someone else) should have a full caseload.

-They’re going to look somewhere else
+They’re going to look somewhere else …

-the referring doctor might say, “ You know what, they are too busy, I’m just going to send the patient somewhere else.”
-Again, don’t be complacent and assume that patients will wait, doctors wait.
-There is a bit of a breaking point and you don’t want to test that because once you start to lose the patient and the referral sources, You’re not going to be in the happy situation of having a backlog of patients.
+There is a bit of a breaking point and you don’t want to test that because once you start to lose the patient and the referral sources, you’re not going to be in the happy situation of having a backlog of patients.
 So if the patient is waiting for 3 to 4 days for an evaluation, you need to critically look at your schedule and how your scheduling is done or you may just need to hire a new physical therapist.

 - A majority of your patients generally come to physical therapy at least 3 times a week and patient cancellation rates are minimized.